L4 Difficult

 Real Estate Agent in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Real Estate Agents broad choice — but housing pressure remains close to Vancouver levels.
 Real Estate Agents in Canada benefit from a credential recognition pathway, though timelines vary.
 Once established, income levels support a stable middle-class lifestyle in most Canadian cities.
-On the housing side, a Real Estate Agent in Toronto faces a very difficult market — requiring approximately 15 yr 8 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 47.5% of pre-tax salary.
+On the housing side, a Real Estate Agent in Toronto faces a l4 difficult market — requiring approximately 15 yr 8 mo of gross income to own a 2-bedroom home, with rent consuming roughly 47.5% of pre-tax salary.

 Years to Own